Deploy a Node.js application with PM2 and Nginx

 Prerequisites

-To follow this tutorial, you need to have these elements
+To follow this tutorial, you must have the following requirements:

 • A domain or subdomain name